keboola/developers-docs/extend/custom-science/python/index.md

 [sample application](https://github.com/keboola/python-custom-application-text-splitter/blob/master/main.py).
 Also note that the library does no special magic, it is just a mean to simplify things a bit for you.

-To use the library to read the user-supplied configuration parameter 'myParameter':
+To read the user-supplied configuration parameter 'myParameter', use the following code:

 {% highlight python %}
 from keboola import docker